 say, there is still a mystery.
 If the blood chemistry

-shows the ketoacidosis now, why didn’t it show during the
+shows the metabolic acidosis now, why didn’t it show during

 At 76 I have some experience in reading faces.
 Though

 controlled, there was a moment where the question was very

 embarrassing.
 He temporized, always a clue to the